MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThreadPostInReplyTo.md

 You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
 The table in the Permissions section lists the resources that support open extensions.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyGroupThreadPostInReplyTo](/powershell/module/Microsoft.Graph.Groups/Invoke-MgReplyGroupThreadPostInReplyTo?view=graph-powershell-1.0)

 ## SYNTAX

 ### ReplyExpanded (Default)